wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 {% include whatever.html %}

+## For local development

-To code your app to create temporary passwords via Vault, you need:
+To code your app to create temporary passwords via Vault, you need a rig that runs locally on your laptop

-   * A running Vault instance that runs locally on your laptop
+   * A running Vault (dev) instance
-   * A database instance that runs locally on your laptop
+   * A database instance (PostgreSQL or MySQL for C#)
+   * Shell scripts that only require a single command to create the enviornment on new Apple M1 ARM64 chips as well as older Intel x86 macOS machines
    * A sample app in your programming language of choice that demonstrates how to access the above.
    <br /><br />

 So HashiCorp developers created a set of repos that makes use of <strong>Docker Compose</strong> so that you can run it on a variety of laptops.

-This article takes a deep dive into sample (template) code within a GitHub repo.
-This has features other sample code lack:

-   * A run.sh shell file that creates servics needed within Docker Compose containers
-   * A run-tests.sh that calls the program's APIs
-   * The scripts work on new Apple M1 ARM64 chips as well as older Intel x86 macOS machines

-   * Containers created include a local instance of HashiCorp Vault for the app to store and retrieve secrets
-   * A database able to communicate with Vault to dynamically create credentials
-   * Example of how to generate secrets dynamically instead of using long-running secrets for others to steal
-   <br /><br />

 <a target="_blank" href="https://www.youtube.com/watch?v=JvPDGcl9Rzs">VIDEO: Meet the team which created this talk about their sample code (in Go)</a>.